abik11/tips-tricks/W10+VS17+TFS.md

 You can also use **BleachBit** to remove some unnecessary files like history files or logs.

 ### Remove useless stuff in Windows 10
 There are quite many things enabled and installed by default in Windows 10 that you might want to get rid off.
-Also if you use your computer for a long time you can have many unnecessary application installed, you can use **IObit Uninstaller** instead of built-in program to remove programs. **Java Uninstall tool** can be very usefull too.
+Also if you use your computer for a long time you can have many unnecessary application installed, you can use [**Revo Uninstaller**](https://www.revouninstaller.com/revo_uninstaller_free_download.html) or [**CCleaner**](https://www.ccleaner.com/ccleaner) instead of built-in program to remove programs. **Java Uninstall tool** can be very usefull too.

 ##### Turn of Internet Explorer and Media player
 ->`Win + X` ->Programs and Features ->Turn Windows features on or off ->Uncheck: Internet Explorer 11, Media Features\Windows Media Players